nrdg/sop/_sources/general/prospectives.md

 I definitely don't discourage anyone from publishing in Nature/Science...
 I understand and can generally agree with a philosophy that encourages substantial and broadly impactful work (the kind that could be published in those journals).
 But I also think that there is a lot to be said for work that is specialized and more detailed than the kind of work that gets published in these journals.
-A lot of our work is rather technical in nature and is much more suitable.
+A lot of our work is rather technical in nature and is much more suitable for more specialized journals, and we will almost certainly continue to do work that gets published in such journals (and that we'll be proud of).
+I also don't think there is anything wrong with work that is ["incremental"](https://elifesciences.org/articles/54867).
 One day maybe we'll publish a Nature/Science article, but that hasn't happened yet (see the group's [publications page](https://neuroinformatics.uw.edu/publications/)) to see where and what we have published.